-1. A conviction for even a minor offense relating to controlled substances -- such as simple possession or under the influence -- will make a noncitizen deportable and inadmissible.
+- 1. A conviction for even a minor offense relating to controlled substances -such as simple possession, under the influence, or possession of paraphernalia -- will make a noncitizen deportable and inadmissible, even if it is not an aggravated felony.
 See 8 USC §§ 1182(a)(2)(A), 1227(a)(2)(B)(ii).
-There is an exception for one conviction of simple possession of less than 30 gms of marijuana: the person is not deportable and a waiver of inadmissibility under 8 USC § 1182(h) might be available.
+There is an exception for one conviction of simple possession of less than 30 gms of marijuana or hashish, or being under the influence of those drugs: the person is not deportable and a waiver of inadmissibility under 8 USC § 1182(h) might be available. - 2.
+Almost no state simple possession offense, whether first or second, felony or misdemeanor, is an aggravated felony in immigration proceedings under the jurisdiction of the Ninth Circuit.
+The only exception is if the substance possessed was more than five grams of cocaine base (crack) or any amount of flunitrazepam

-21 See, e.g., Matter of CYC, 3 I&N 623 (BIA 1950) (dismissal of charges overcomes independent admission) and discussion in California Criminal Law and Immigration § 4.4.
+24 See, e.g., Matter of CYC, 3 I&N 623 (BIA 1950) (dismissal of charges overcomes independent admission) and discussion in Calif.
+Criminal Law and Immigration § 4.4.